gewarren/docs/docs/standard/asynchronous-programming-patterns/best-practices-for-implementing-the-event-based-asynchronous-pattern.md

 ### Completion

- Always invoke the <em>MethodName</em>**Completed** event handler when you have successful completion, an error, or a cancellation.
+ Always invoke the *MethodName***Completed** event handler when you have successful completion, an error, or a cancellation.
 Applications should never encounter a situation where they remain idle and completion never occurs.
 One exception to this rule is if the asynchronous operation itself is designed so that it never completes.

 ### Completed Event and EventArgs